leungwensen/blog/2017/a-technique-for-drawing-directed-graphs.md

 [^EW]:  Eades, P. and N. Wormald, ‘‘The Median Heuristic for Drawing 2-Layers Networks,’’ Technical Report 69, Dept. of Computer Science, Univ. of Queensland, 1986.

 [^FA]:  Freeman, Herbert and John Ahn, ‘‘On The Problem of Placing Names in a Geographic Map,’’ International Journal of Pattern Recognition and Artificial Intelligence, 1(1), 1987, pp. 121-140.

-[GJ]:  Garey, Michael R. and David S. Johnson, Computers and Intractability, W. H. Freeman, San Francisco, 1979.
+[^GJ]:  Garey, Michael R. and David S. Johnson, Computers and Intractability, W. H. Freeman, San Francisco, 1979.

 [^Gl]:  Glassner, Andrew S., Graphics Gems (editor), Academic Press, San Diego, 1990.